Misused or Misunderstood? The History of the Body Mass Index

 Almost all of us have encountered the body mass index (‘BMI’) metric at some point in our lives.

-This measurement has become increasingly common as a health indicator, and as we’re increasingly warned about the obesity epidemic sweeping parts of the world, it’s nigh on impossible to ignore the statistics centering on BMI.
+This measurement has become increasingly common as a health indicator, and as we’re increasingly warned about the obesity epidemic sweeping parts of the world, it’s nearly impossible to ignore the statistics centering on BMI.

 Contents